International markets

 A regulatory consultant to help you reach

-Taobé Consulting can directly help you register your products in Europe and the UK, but if you are interested in exporting to other markets, we can also recommend trustworthy partners to help you register your cosmetics around the world.
+Taobé Consulting can directly help you register your products in Europe, the UK and the USA, but if you are interested in exporting to other markets, we can also recommend trustworthy partners to help you register your cosmetics internationally.

 As the European Regulation is the strictest in the world, once your products are EU/UK compliant, it is much easier to enter other markets that are more permissive.
 But each country has still their particular requirements.
 Let us detail a bit more about the regulation of the most popular places to export cosmetics in the world.